matn7/CS-Notes/src/main/java/basic_java/README.md

 Used to synchronize one or more tasks by forcing them to wait for completion of a set of operations being performed by other tasks.
 Give initial count to count down latch object and task that calls await() on that object will block until count reaches zero.
 The count cannot be reset.
-Typically use is to divide a problem into "n" independently solve able tasks and create a CountDownLatch with value of "n" When each task is finished it calls countDown on Latch.
+Typically use is to divide a problem into "n" independently solveable tasks and create a CountDownLatch with value of "n" When each task is finished it calls countDown on Latch.
 Task waiting to solve call await() on the Latch to hold themselves back until it is completed